verdaccio/docker-examples/apache-verdaccio/README.md

 # Verdaccio and Apache2

 Running `verdaccio` via reverse proxy is a common practice.
-This configuration provides a quick way to run the application throught **apache2** as reverse proxy.
+This configuration provides a quick way to run the application through **apache2** as reverse proxy.

-To run the containers, run the following command in this folder, it should starts the containers in dettach mode.
+To run the containers, run the following command in this folder, it should start the containers in detach mode.

 ```bash
  docker-compose up -d